Five of the Most Challenging Roles for Male Dancers

 Romeo in Rudolf Nureyev’s Romeo and Juliet

-One half of the world’s greatest love story, Romeo Montague is among the most famous ballet roles for men.
+One half of the world’s greatest love story, Romeo Montague is among the most male ballet roles.
 He dances impressive solos, tender pas de deux and dynamic duels that require a dancer with brilliant and controlled technique.

 Romeo also draws heavily on a dancer’s acting talents.
 He is an emotionally impulsive character –swiftly changing from being an adoring partner to a confrontational gang member – which needs a dancer capable of expressing this inner conflict.
 He also needs to have great chemistry with his star-crossed lover to pull off the romantic partner work and the couple’s tragic demise.